isatuncman/Data-Analysis-with-Python-Baseball-League/README.md

-# 'Investigate A Dataset' with Python Project
+# 'Investigate A Dataset with Python' Project
 ## Baseball Data Analysis

 ### Objective: